NiGuangOwO/Triggernometry/readme.md

 - **CSV Export Improvements**: Enhanced support for table variables that contain commas and double quotes, providing more accurate exports, instead of simply joining together with `,`.

 - **Miscellaneous Adjustments**:
-  - Optimized redundant logic patterns.
+  - Optimized some repeated codes;
-  - Addressed potential localization issues by ensuring consistent use of `CultureInfo.InvariantCulture`.
+  - Added `CultureInfo.InvariantCulture` to some of the `Parse()` and `ToString()` functions that missed localization settings.
   - Corrected typos.
   - _etc._

 ## Different Behaviours
+Besides the bug fuxes and UI adjustments, the following behaviors are different comparing with the old version:
 - **Mathparser Adjustments**:
   - The `:` character is now part of the `? :` ternary operator.
   - The `^` operator is now right-associative.